-Over 86% of Yolo County's population of 220,500 residents1 reside in the four incorporated cities.
-Davis, founded in 1868, (population 69,431), has a unique university and residential community internationally known for its commitment to environmental awareness and implementing progressive and socially innovative programs.
-Woodland (population 60,548) is the county seat.
+Over 86% of Yolo County's population of 216,403 residents reside in the four incorporated cities.
+Davis, founded in 1868, (population 66,850), has a unique university and residential community internationally known for its commitment to environmental awareness and implementing progressive and socially innovative programs.
+Woodland (population 61,032) is the county seat.
 It has a strong historic heritage which is reflected in an impressive stock of historic buildings in its downtown area and surrounding neighborhoods.
-West Sacramento (population 53,519) sits across the Sacramento River from the state's capital of Sacramento.
+West Sacramento (population 653,915) sits across the Sacramento River from the state's capital of Sacramento.
 It is home to the Port of Sacramento which ships out one million tons of some of Yolo County's many agricultural products, such as rice, wheat and safflower seed, to worldwide markets.
 West Sacramento is also home to a Triple-A baseball team, the River Cats.
-The City of Winters (population 7,315) is a small farming town nestled at the base of the Vaca Mountains and offers unique shops, restaurants and galleries.
+The City of Winters (population 7,115) is a small farming town nestled at the base of the Vaca Mountains and offers unique shops, restaurants and galleries.
 It is close to Lake Berryessa and has become a favorite destination for bicycle enthusiasts.

 Public transportation within the county provides many convenient routes that allow access to services and resources.
-There are fourteen regular routes of service operated through the Yolo County Transportation District, which operates local and intercity bus services in Yolo County and neighboring areas.
-The bus serves Davis, West Sacramento, Winters, Woodland, downtown Sacramento, Sacramento International Airport, Cache Creek Casino Resort, Esparto, Madison, Dunnigan and Knights Landing.
-There are an additional five commuter bus routes and eight express bus service routes.
-However, some bus routes to and from the rural areas of Yolo County run only on Monday, Wednesday and Friday, with one round trip in the morning and one round trip in the afternoon and bus service on the second Saturday of each month.
+There are fourteen regular routes of service provided through the Yolo County Transportation District (Yolobus), which operates local and intercity bus services in Yolo County and neighboring areas.
+Yolobus serves Davis, West Sacramento, Winters, Woodland, downtown Sacramento, Sacramento International Airport, Cache Creek Casino Resort, Esparto, Madison, Dunnigan and Knights Landing.
+Davis is served by Unitrans, a robust transportation system supporting public transportation around the city and the University of California, Davis.
+There is an additional commuter bus route and four express bus service routes.
+Some bus routes to and from the rural areas of Yolo County run only on Monday, Wednesday and Friday, with one round trip in the morning and one round trip in the afternoon and bus service on the second Saturday of each month.
 This limited access to public transportation can be a challenge for families in accessing services and resources.